Wheel of the Year

 First Superintenant of the Navy Nurse Corps

-I’ve put off putting together something on the Sabbats for quite a while.
-In part because there is SO MUCH information out there, I really wasn’t sure where I wanted to start or what I wanted to include–particularly since my personal practice and our practice as a family has become something very different from established traditions and the Pagan “norm”.
+I’ve never really gotten around to putting together something on the Sabbats.
+In part because there is SO MUCH information out there, I really wasn’t sure where I wanted to start or what I wanted to include.
+But mostly because my personal practice and our practice as a family has become something different from established traditions and the (Wiccan-derived) Pagan “norm”.
 There is part of me that thinks that by excluding something (like accurate history, other POV’s) I am doing myself and anyone that stumbles across this site a disservice (it really irritates me when people make their way out to be The Way, and I just hate bad history).
-Also, like most people in general (and parents especially), I have this thing called life that gets in the way of seeing the ideas floating in my brain come to fruition in a timely manner.
+But, like most people in general (and parents especially), I have this thing called life that gets in the way of seeing the ideas floating in my brain come to fruition in a timely manner (and there are tons of sites out there, they just take a little discernment to figure out how good they are (or aren’t)) (there is an excellent set of essays on The Cauldron to start off with).

 WotY Overview: